Lemon Chess Pie

 Then cool on a wire rack and once cooled refrigerate.
 You can serve this with a dollop of whip cream if you like, we just served it plain and it was so so good.

 Do You Have to Refrigerate Lemon Chess Pie?

 I recommend you refrigerate and if it lasts that long you can keep it for 2-3 days in the refrigerator.
 In days of yore, they would put pies like this in a pie chest or pie safe.
 The word chest is also close to chess and could be where the name was derived from also.

-They used a pie safe not to keep items cold as this was in the days before iceboxes were invented.
+They used a pie safe or chest, not to keep items cold as this was in the days before iceboxes were invented.
 They instead were used to keep insects and vermin away.

 Well, we have come a long way since then so I would just refrigerate and warm to room temperature before serving.
 Enjoy this lovely pie any time!
 I just adore that “tons of lemon” flavor!!

 This type of pie I like a little cold when serving.
 You can remove it from the refrigerator maybe 15 minutes before serving to get that chill off.